Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 done
 ```

-- AWS instance is ready for CORTX Build and deployment now.
-Connect to instance over SSH and validate that all three network cards has IP address assigned.
+- AWS instances are ready for CORTX Build and deployment now.
+Connect to instances over SSH and validate that all three network cards has IP address assigned.

-- Generate `root` user password.
+- Generate `root` user password on N-nodes.
 *The root password is required as a part of CORTX deployment.*

 ```